Luxury travel is one of the fastest growing forms of travel, and that

 Starting with the most obvious, there are many pure travel magazines interested in stories about high-end destinations and tours.
 Look at the ones that you regularly read, or browse through the shelves at your local bookstore.
 Focus on the ones that cater to luxury.

 I’ve found that editors are rarely interested in an article about a single luxury property; so writing a “best” story, like “the best luxury spas in Bali” is an easier sell.
+There are hundreds of luxury spas in Bali.
+Finding the very best is an adventure and helps readers narrow down the field.

 Focus on what’s unique and locate the niche magazines serving that market.